Home prices are higher than they’ve ever been, and they show no signs of stopping.

 It will likely take a while before the inventory of available homes matches up with demand.
 Experts surveyed by Zillow predicted it’ll be two years before monthly inventory returns to pre-pandemic norms.
 They estimated it could be 2024 or 2025 before the portion of first-time buyers again reaches the 45% seen in 2019.

-Rising mortgage rates – they’ve gone from near 3.3% at the start of the year to near 5% in just three months – will likely take some buyers out of the market and slow the rise of home prices.
+Rising mortgage rates – they’ve gone from near 3.3% at the start of the year to near 6% in six months – will likely take some buyers out of the market and slow the rise of home prices.
 “It should weaken demand, but there’s so much demand it’s hard to say how much it will really impact things like sales and home prices,” Fairweather says.

 Higher mortgage rates might not directly lead to lower prices – supply and demand will still be the big factors – but it could make life a little bit easier for buyers, Dietz says.
 “The bidding wars are going to cool off.”